 Contact Paul Davis for all your property damage needs.
 (713) 937-1981

-- Report the damage to your insurance company as soon as you can.
+- Report the damage to your insurance company as soon as you possibly can.

-- Are you sure your house is safe?
-Depending on the extent of the damage, you may need to relocate temporarily until the cleanup and repairs are done.
+- Is your house safe?
+Depending on the extent of the damage, you may need to relocate temporarily until the repairs and cleanup are completed.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

 You’ve suffered a water loss.
-While you are waiting for us to arrive, below are helpful tips to help deal with the damage:
+While you are waiting for Paul Davis to arrive, listed below are some tips to help deal with the damage:

-- Water Source: It is very important to turn off the water.
-For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.
+- Water Source: It is very important to shut off the water.
+For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.

-- Floors: Dispose of as much standing water as possible, using towels or a mop.
-(Don’t use a vacuum cleaner.)
+- Floors: Remove as much standing water as possible, using a mop or towels.
+(Don’t use the vacuum cleaner.)

-- Carpeting: Blot wet carpeting with clean, white towels.
+- Carpeting: Blot soaked carpet with clean, white towels.
 Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.

 Fire Damage Tips

-- Carpets: Avoid walking on carpet if at all possible.
-Do not use “do-it-yourself” home carpet cleaners.
+- Carpets: Avoid walking or tracking on carpet if possible.
+Do not use ”DIY” home carpet cleaners.

-- Walls/Ceilings: Do not attempt to wash or wipe ceilings or other absorbent surfaces.
+- Ceilings/Walls: Don’t attempt to wipe or wash ceilings or other absorbent surfaces.

-- Furnace: Change the furnace or air conditioner filter if the blower is operating.
+- Furnace: Change the air conditioner or furnace filter if the blower is operating.
 Tape double pieces of cheesecloth over air registers with masking tape.

-- Plants: Clean plants with water and mild soap, cleaning both sides of the leaves.
+- Plants: Wash plants with water and mild soap, cleaning both sides of the leaves.

-If your home or business has been damaged by fire, storm, water, mold or other disaster, Call Paul!
+If your business or home is damaged by fire, water, mold, storm or other disaster, Call Paul!